DHC stuff for touring

 The adjustable seats worked fine but even with foam stuffed under them they just did not have the support I need for long hauls.
 I changed to upholstery type springs, added headrests and for 2023 tour added acrylic wind shieds behind the headrests.
 I added a description of the seat mods to this website under the “How I Do It…” heading.

 I’ve had multiple back injuries so standard 1960s era Morgan seating won’t do for extended periods.
 Also my wife, Kathi, drives the car so the seats need to accommodate both of us.
 Early in the restoration I had Barbara Willburn make standard bench seat upholstery.
 At the time I was not planning on keeping the car as dropheads were not my cup-o-tea.
 As time went on and my attitude changed I tried to make an adjustable version of the bench seat.
 It was an engineer’s worst nightmare: it looked great on the computer, worked terrific when bolted to the workbench and did not work at all in the car.
 I used it as a fixed seat until the decision to send the car abroad.
 On previous four-seat project cars I’ve used sliding tracks from other British cars that I purchased through Moss Motors.
 They worked to a degree but were not super.
 Recently I purchased universal track assemblies made by Sparco and installed them in the two four seaters currently in the shop.
 I was very happy with the results so it seemed like ‘a good idea at the time’ to put the four-seater sliding seats into the DHC.
-That too worked great (but now I have to make new seats for the four-seater).
-Because the Sparco seat slide worked so well I made additional modifications to the seats for comfort.
-I should mention that all four-seater front seats that I have ever worked on have bent and distorted lower back rails.
+The Sparco seat slide worked well so I made additional modifications to the seats for comfort.
+I should mention that all the four-seater front seats that I have ever worked on have bent and distorted lower back rails.
 It is just a design flaw that the factory never bothered to fix.
-I either straighten or replace the bent part and then reinforce the back by welding a 3/16″ X 3/4″ piece of steel (later examples used tubing) top to bottom on each side of seat back.
-The reinforcement also provides a mounting point for my home-made seat belt shoulder guide.
+I either straighten or replace the bent part and then reinforce the back by welding a 3/16″ X 3/4″ piece of steel (on later examples I used tubing) top to bottom on each side of seat back.
+The reinforcement also provides a mounting point for my home-made seat belt shoulder guide (which looked great but didn’t work so good).
 The driver’s side seat needs the most travel so I also made a replacement support on the seat bottom frame to clear the rear spring cover.

 All that worked well so I continued fiddling.
 I made a sheet metal cover over the entire rear of the seat back.
 That allowed me to insert 1″ thick foam behind the stock coil springs for better support.
 When that change worked as planned I welded a piece of angle iron on the front and rear tubes of the seat bottom frame 2″ below the coil springs.
 A plywood platform completes the structure and supports two layers of 1″ foam.
 After driving with this set-up for a while I think it is a good compromise.
 The stock springs alone deflect too much initially whereas just solid foam compresses and becomes rock like.
 As installed the foam compresses but resilience is maintained by the springs.
 Check out the pics.
 Of course the final upgrade of replacing the factory spring set up with conventional upholstery spring made all this obsolete.
 See top picture.